VMC Billing & Collection Policy

 - Note: Valley Medical Center offers Medicaid application assistance to patients who do not have healthcare coverage and are admitted to the hospital.
 Patients will be screened for Medicaid eligibility and will receive assistance with the application process if appropriate.

-- Patients are eligible to receive a 30% discount from charges as a prompt pay discount if the balance is paid in full within 30 days from the date of the first statement.
+- Patients are eligible to receive a 30% discount from charges as an uninsured discount.

 - If payment in full or payment arrangements have not been established, a final pre-collection notification will be sent to the responsible party stating that unless the balance is paid in full or payment arrangements are made within 10 business days from the statement date, we may have no other alternative but to refer the account for further collection efforts.